outofcontrolmike/AdventureGUI/AdventureGUI/README.md

 ```
-There are two files used.
-One is the logic for the action events and the other is for all of code related to the controls placed on the form, built behind the scene.
+There are a few object classes that build the character stats, weapons, armor and spells.
+Eventually items will work.

+Also there is the main windows form class that handles the logic for the controls.

 ```